onebeyond/js-pills/README.md

 ### Be creative ✨

 You can add features to this project 😵!!
+For Example:
-For Example, we need to create a kind of alarm when the timer ends!
-Do you have any Idea?
+- [ ] Create a kind of alarm when the timer ends!
+- [ ] Create a function that automatically adds links into `index.html` of the created README
+- [ ] Add animation when the timer starts

+Or if you have any other idea that's perfect!
 Feel free also to make some refactors. 😬

 ### Contacts 📨